The Xamin Web Interface

 local.
 If the user requests operations (constraints that

-cannot be met by the remote system, correlations), then
+cannot be met by the remote system or correlations), then

 there may be an operation downloading the external table

-into the local system whence query can proceed.
+into the local system after which the query can proceed.
 As much of

 the query as can be accomplished remotely will be delegated

 to the remote system.
 However it is not difficult to submit

 queries which would involve downloading millions of rows of

 the external tables.
 Such queries are unlikely to be